carrierwaveuploader/carrierwave/README.md

       storage :s3
     end

 That's it!
-You can still use the +Merb::Upload::Uploader#url+ method to return the url to the file on Amazon S3
+You can still use the `Merb::Upload::Uploader#url` method to return the url to the file on Amazon S3

 ## Using RMagick